 In this lecture Tom Hope talked about changes in hospitality design.

-Tom described how historically hotels have been predictable (identical to others under the same brand) and have maintained a strict divide between business and leisure.
+Tom described how in recent history hotels have been predictable (identical to others under the same brand) and have maintained a strict divide between business and leisure.
 The target audience for this model was the baby boomer generation.

-Millennials, in terms of marketing products and services to, are broadly defined by ‘look what i’ve done’, where as the baby boomer generation are defined rather by ‘look what i’ve got’.
+Millennials, in terms of marketing products and services to, are broadly defined by ‘look at what i’ve done’, where as the baby boomer generation are defined rather by ‘look at what i’ve got’.

 Therefore, rather horrifyingly to me (!), and perhaps showing my age as someone on the border of generation X and millennial, major hotel brands are increasingly creating products and services that are ‘instagrammable’ – amenable to being photographed and put on social media.

 The hotel industry is increasingly selling an ‘authentic experience’, where the lines between work and leisure are blurred.

 There are many benefits to this approach.
 The major one is the that hotels are increasingly much nicer places to be.
 The previous received understanding of predictable and identical design has broken down and we are now seeing much more diversity, beauty, and innovation in hotel design.

 This approach therefore provides exciting opportunities for architects and designers to work on hospitality projects in much more creative and innovative ways than was previously possible.

 Keemala Hotel by Stone Design, offering guests the chance to experience the jungle canopy inside a pod:

 Barcelo Torre de Madrid Hotel interior by Jamie Hayon, where guests can experience ‘a visual journey through Spain’s past’ (Dezeen 2017):